Vahid80Ahmadi/SPOD-based-velocity-and-length-scales/README.md

 - The *spod.m* function can be either found in this [link](https://www.mathworks.com/matlabcentral/fileexchange/65683-spectral-proper-orthogonal-decomposition-spod) or this [link](https://github.com/SpectralPOD/spod_matlab) as well.

-- The *license.txt* summarize the terms and conditions for *spod.m*.
+- The *license.txt* summarizes the terms and conditions for *spod.m*.

 - Raw data will be provided upon request.